fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 - **Communicating Results**: Visualizations make it easier to communicate results to stakeholders, especially non-technical individuals, by providing a clear and concise way to understand the model's output and its reliability.

 **What is Imbalanced Data?** ⚖️
-Imbalanced data refers to a dataset where the distribution of classes is not uniform.
-In other words, some classes have significantly more samples than others.
-For example, in a binary classification problem where one class represents 90% of the data and the other class only 10%, the dataset is considered imbalanced.
-This can lead to problems in training machine learning models, as they may become biased towards the majority class.
+This imbalance can cause challenges when training machine learning models, as models may become biased toward the majority class.
+They might achieve high overall accuracy by primarily predicting the majority class while failing to effectively recognize the minority class.
+This can lead to poor performance, especially for applications where the minority class is of significant interest, such as in medical diagnoses or fraud detection.

 **Class Distribution** 📊
 Here’s the distribution of images across different classes, sorted in descending order by the number of images: